-- → SymOrb routine: originally written in Fortran, Python and GAP, it has been refined and an optimised interface has been added. - → Theoretical framework: starting from the existing literature on the G-equivariant orbith of the N-body problem (Ferrario Terracini, 2004), a detailed documentation on the theoretical framework has been written, and it has been the subject of a PhD course held in Spring 2023.
-After that, an extensive study on how to construct new, non trivial symmetry groups has been carried on. - → Database: an extended database, has been produced for 3 bodies in 2 and 3 dimensions (see next slides).
-The database of step 1 had to be rebuilt after correcting a bug in the code which increased a lot the computational time. - → Stability indicators: the routines for the numerical computations of stability indicators have been created (from scratch).
+- → SymOrb routine: originally written in Fortran, Python and GAP, it has been translated in Julia and an optimised interface has been added, along with visualization tools (code in an online repository) - → Theoretical framework: starting from the existing literature on the G-equivariant orbith of the N-body problem (Ferrario Terracini, 2004), a detailed documentation on the theoretical framework has been written, and it has been the subject of a PhD course held in Spring 2023.
+After that, an extensive study on how to construct new, non trivial symmetry groups has been carried on (preprint submitted). - → Database: an extended database, has been produced for 3 bodies in 2 and 3 dimensions (see next slides).
+The database of step 1 had to be rebuilt after correcting a bug in the code which increased a lot the computational time (database in an online repository). - → Stability indicators: the routines for the numerical computations of stability indicators have been created (from scratch).
 They have been tested on several orbits and optimised.
-The results obtained numerically have been compared with the existing literature (see next slides).
+The results obtained numerically have been compared with the existing literature (preprint in preparation).